 Family and Community Services

+This course introduces applications within professions related to Family and Community Services.
+You will identify degree and credential requirements for occupations in this pathway and identify individual, social, historical, economic, and cultural context to increase awareness of family and community services.
+You will develop the abilities necessary to evaluate and identify a range of effective communication strategies and skills for establishing a collaborative relationship with others.
+You will also complete a variety of projects to apply your skills and knowledge.
 The course begins by introducing you to Family and Community Services, associated careers, and general requirements.
 The first unit requires you to investigate the skills required for many professions, including effective communication and critical thinking.
 The remaining units are divided among career fields.
 Each chapter begins with a lesson that discusses the general role of the professionals, their required skills and knowledge, educational requirements, employment opportunities, and salaries.
 The following lessons in each chapter then discuss various aspects of the career in greater detail.